bruno-ruotolo/SingMeASong/README.md

 ## How to Run

-To run the tests you have to clone this repository.

-To clone the project, run the following command:
+First you need to clone the this repository.
+Run the following command:

 ```git
 git clone https://github.com/bruno-ruotolo/SingMeASong